 Hardware TOTP tokens may get out of sync due to clock shift.
 HOTP tokens may get out of sync due to unused key presses.
-To cope with this you can activate AutoResync.
+To cope with this you can activate Automatic resync during authentication.

 But if you are importing hardware tokens, the clock in the TOTP token may already be out of sync and you do not want the user to authenticate twice, where the first authentication fails.